snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 - [wix-style-react](http://tc.dev.wixpress.com/project.html?projectId=Wix_Angular_WixStyleReact&branch_Wix_Angular_WixStyleReact=__all_branches__) - the main project that's associated with the master branch
 - [FedInfra WixStyleReac WixStyleReactNew Parallel](http://pullrequest-tc.dev.wixpress.com/project.html?projectId=FedInfra_WixStyleReac_WixStyleReactNew_Parallel&branch_FedInfra_WixStyleReac_WixStyleReactNew_Parallel=4401%2Fmerge) - a project that's associated with the other branches and triggered when creating a pull request

-There are a few differences between them, which we'll mention during the article, however both of them:
+Also, there are a few differences between them, which we'll mention during the article, however both consists of similar build configurations.

--